The river is the reason we can live in this part of the arid high desert. It’s why there are animals and plants, villages and cities.

 Marisa Demarco is a musician, performance and installation artist, composer and journalist based in Albuquerque, N.M.

 She’s the founder of Gatas y Vatas festival for boundary-pushing performance and Milch de la Máquina, a performance art crew.
 She’s a leader with Death Convention Singers, the largest noise collective in the Southwest, and she performs solo as Bigawatt.
 She also teaches Sound Art at the University of New Mexico and leads workshops on small electronics projects.

 Demarco will create a sound and video installation and performance for the Museo de Arte de Ciudad Juarez in the coming year and a sound installation at the National Hispanic Cultural Center centered on endurance strategies.
 She’s a SITE scholar, and her work is in the museum through early March 2021 as part of the exhibition “There is a crack in everything, that’s how the light gets in.”
 In 2020, she performed virtually as part of the 22nd annual High Zero festival.

-Demarco is a longtime news reporter and producer for public radio, spending much of her career focused on legal justice reform and public health.
-She is also an MFA candidate at the University of New Mexico’s Experimental Art + Technology Program.
+Demarco is longtime a news reporter and producer for public radio, spending much of her career focused on criminal legal reform and public health.
+And she’s an MFA candidate at the University of New Mexico’s Experimental Art + Technology Program.

 Jessica Zeglin is an artist, gardener, and educator currently based in the middle Rio Grande valley.
 Her works in sound, drawing, textiles, and installation are grounded in theories of emergence, where complex patterns emerge from simple building blocks.
 Her research- and place-based craft addresses threatened ecosystems and cultural-ecosystem interactions, emphasizing listening, attentiveness, and tending practices that bridge biological and conceptual divides.